bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/usingjodliterate5774.markdown

 #### Storing jodliterate pandoc compatible document fragments in JOD

-Effective use of `jodliterate` requires a melange of Markdown, $\LaTeX$, JOD, and J skills combined with a healthy attitude about *experimentation*.
+Effective use of `jodliterate` requires a melange of Markdown, LaTeX, JOD, and J skills combined with a healthy attitude about *experimentation*.
 You have to try things and see if they work!

 However, before you can *try*  `jodliterate` document fragments you have `put` them in JOD dictionaries.